asinteg/chiliproject-to-redmine/README.md

         ALTER TABLE auth_sources
             CHANGE COLUMN custom_filter filter VARCHAR(255) NULL DEFAULT NULL, ADD COLUMN `timeout` INT(11) NULL DEFAULT NULL;
 12. Change into `/var/redmine` dir and execute the Java database migration tool ChiliToRedmine from https://docs.google.com/file/d/0B2rCUFhTgJxARkhYNkNMOTVuNUE/edit?pli=1
     `java -jar ChiliToRedmine.jar config/database-migration.yml`
 13. Fix conversion issues of the migration tool by running the sql command:
     `UPDATE journal_details SET value='' WHERE value='(undefined)';`
 14. Delete the new table `changes_parents` by:
    `DROP TABLE changes_parents;`
     otherwise you'll get errors running the database migration
 15. Fix bad date anchor fields from Chili not supported in Redmine:
         UPDATE redmine_dev.journal_details SET value=null WHERE (prop_key = 'due_date' OR prop_key = 'start_date') AND (value = '*id001' OR value = '(unknown)');
         UPDATE redmine_dev.journal_details SET value=replace(value, '&id001 ', '') WHERE (prop_key = 'due_date' OR prop_key = 'start_date') AND value like '&id001 %';
 16. Change owner of `/var/redmine/` to `www-data`
 17. Start Apache2 and test Redmine

+## Plugins

+Due to the fact that ChiliProject still uses Rails 2.x usually all plugins won't work in Redmine - you have to download/install newer versions of them or port them to Rails 3.x.

+For Redmine 2.x all plugins now reside in `/var/redmine/plugins/` and not any more in `../vendor/plugins/` like in ChiliProject.